sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***
-New covid-19 cases in North Dakota seem to be following the same pattern as that of Delaware indicating that social distancing measures are proving to be effective.
+New COVID-19 cases in North Dakota seem to be following the same pattern as that of Delaware indicating that social distancing measures are proving to be effective.
 Their cases peaked around Memorial Day, similar to Delaware, however they seem to have taken slightly longer to come back to a normal epi curve.
-Both my model and Benchmark did not have any problems predicting the forecast within 95% confidence however my model is showing a downward trend and the Benchmark  is showing an upward trend.
+Both my model and benchmark did not have any problems predicting the forecast within 95% confidence, however my model shows a downward trend and the benchmark shows an upward trend.

 ----